Zuuds/Zuuds/README.md

 - 📫 How to reach me **yashyerolkar@gmail.com**

-- 📄 Know about my experiences [Interned as a Backend Engineer at Rapido - an exciting company that provides Bike (motorcycle) Taxi services](Interned as a Backend Engineer at Rapido - an exciting company that provides Bike (motorcycle) Taxi services)
+- 📄 Know about my experiences - Interned as a Backend Engineer at Rapido - an exciting company that provides Bike (motorcycle) Taxi services

 - ⚡ Fun fact **I love going to the beach!**